Bronze health insurance policies

 Why do health insurance tiers exist?

-In 2019, the government introduced private health insurance reforms that required all hospital policies in Australia to be categorised into four distinctive tiersBasic, Bronze, Silver and Gold, as well as three subset tiers (Basic+, Bronze + and Silver+).
+In 2019, the government introduced private health insurance reforms that required all hospital policies in Australia to be categorised into four distinct tiersBasic, Bronze, Silver and Gold, as well as three subset tiers (Basic+, Bronze+ and Silver+).

 Each tier includes a certain number of clinical categories.
-A higher level of cover will include more clinical categories and, therefore, a broader range of hospital treatments.
+A higher level of cover will include more clinical categories and a broader range of hospital treatments.

 What is Bronze hospital cover?

-When you’re treated in a private hospital as a private patient, you’ll have access to a private room and your choice of doctor (subject to availability).
-Between Medicare and your health fund, you’ll be covered for 100% of the Medicare Benefits Schedule (MBS) fee.
-Although if your doctor sets their fees above the MBS, you could have out-of-pocket expenses.
-This difference is called ‘the gap’ and can potentially be avoided if you’re treated in an agreement hospital by a doctor that participates in your fund’s no-gap scheme.
+When you’re treated in a private hospital as a private patient, you’ll have access to a private room (subject to availability) and your choice of an available doctor.
+Between Medicare and your health fund, you’ll be covered for 100% of the Medicare Benefits Schedule (MBS) fee; however, if your doctor sets their fees above the MBS, you could have out-of-pocket expenses.
+This difference is called ‘the gap’ and can potentially be avoided or reduced if you’re treated in an agreement hospital by a doctor that participates in your fund’s no-gap or known-gap scheme.

 Expert tips on Bronze health insurance

-Our health insurance expert, Steven Spicer, knows how important it is to get hospital insurance that works for you and your family, which is why she’s put together these tips on how to choose your hospital policy tier:
+Our health insurance expert, Steven Spicer, knows how important it is to get hospital insurance that works for you and your family, which is why he’s put together these tips on how to choose your hospital policy tier.

 Steven Spicer